Paw-SQL/pawsql-vscode/README.md

-# PawSQL VSCode plugin
+# PawSQL Client

 [English](README.md) | [中文](README_zh-CN.md)

 ## Introduction

-PawSQL is a plugin for Visual Studio Code that helps developers optimize SQL queries and manage workspaces.
+PawSQL Client is a plugin for Visual Studio Code that helps developers optimize SQL queries and manage workspaces.
 Through integration with the PawSQL API, users can easily perform SQL optimization and view optimization results.

 ## Features